GlobalWebIndex/weak-css/README.md

 .menu__list--item {}
 ```

-In SCSS (or Sass if you with) this can be written as follows:
+In SCSS (or Sass if you wish) this can be written as follows:

 ```scss
 .menu {